curityio/nginx-lua-oauth-proxy-plugin/README.md

 | Cookie Name Prefix | The prefix used in the SPA's cookie name, typically representing a company or product |
 | Trusted Web Origins | The web origins from which the plugin will accept requests |

-## Tests

-See the [Tests Instructions](tests/SETUP.md) for details on how to test the plugin before deployment.

 ## More Information

 Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.